-Resignation of Richard Brand, CFO
+Resignation of Richard Brand

 Richard A. Brand resigned as our Chief Financial Officer effective as of February 20, 2018.
 Mr. Brand's departure was not the result of any disagreement with us or our Board of Directors on any matter relating to our operations, policies or practices.
-In connection with Mr. Brand's departure, we entered into a separation agreement with Richard Brand, as described in "Item 6.- Directors, Senior Management and Employees - B. Compensation - Separation Agreement with Richard Brand" below.
-Our Controller, Amy Yang, acted as the Company's interim Chief Financial Officer until Edward Dongheng Liu was appointed as Chief Financial Officer on March 26, 2018.
+In connection with Mr. Brand's departure, we entered into a separation agreement with Richard Brand, as described below.
+Our former Controller, Amy Yang, acted as the Company's interim Chief Financial Officer until Edward Dongheng Liu was appointed as Chief Financial Officer on March 26, 2018.